BLOGS

 Even in this fractured world of entertainment, most people are aware of Taylor Swift and Ed Sheeran, two singer/songwriter/entertainers that are carrying on a tradition of show business that dates back centuries.
 But surely they didn’t invent their popular presentation of music and song and storytelling nor are they the sole practitioners.
 So what is it that sets them apart?

 Let’s go back a hundred years to Vaudeville.
-During the early part of the 1900s, there was a circuit of theaters around America that hosted touring variety show companies, which consisted of 10 to 15 individual unrelated acts, featuring magicians, acrobats, comedians, trained animals, jugglers, singers, and dancers.
+During the early part of the 1900s, there was a circuit of theaters around America that hosted touring variety show companies, which consisted of ten to fifteen individual unrelated acts, featuring magicians, acrobats, comedians, trained animals, jugglers, singers, and dancers.
 The name given to this form of entertainment was Vaudeville, which was originally a 19th century French genre of theatrical entertainment.
 (There is no definitive explanation for the derivation of the word, in case you were wondering.)

 Two of the stars of American Vaudeville were Will Rogers and W.C.
 Fields.
 Relatively unknown in today’s world, Will Rogers was by the end of the 1920s a national institution and Fields was a movie star.
 Google them both.
 But the reason I bring these two men to your attention (as well as others in a minute) is that they were originally not necessarily entertainers, but rather very good performers.
 Rogers did rope tricks and Fields was a juggler, both skilled in those areas, but that was as far as it went.
 What they both did, however, was to start talking and telling jokes to the audiences as they went about their performances.
 The juggling and rope tricks were their vehicles to get the attention of the audience, so that they could then entertain by telling stories that made the audiences laugh.
 Soon they were both headlining and taking advantage of the era’s new forms of entertainment – radio and movies.